 Verse 2: play an octave higher

-Ending: upward C broken chord then use keyboard ending
+Ending: upward C broken chord followed by a keyboard ending

 The story so far: